 The parameter mirror/udeb/suite determines the suite for additional components for the installer.
 It is only useful to set this if components are actually downloaded over the network and should match the suite that was used to build the initrd for the installation method used for the installation.
-By default the value for mirror/udeb/suite is the same as mirror/suite.
+Normally the installer will automatically use the correct value and there should be no need to set this.

 '''

 If you select ftp, the mirror/country string does not need to be set.

 #d-i mirror/protocol string ftp

-d-i mirror/country string enter information manually
+d-i mirror/country string manual

 d-i mirror/http/hostname string http.us.debian.org

 d-i mirror/http/directory string /debian

 d-i mirror/http/proxy string